Causal Markov condition: Motivation

 Statisticians are enormously interested in the ways in which certain events and variables are connected.
 The precise notion of what constitutes a cause and effect is necessary to understand the connections between them.
-The central idea behind the philosophical study of causation is that causes raise the probabilities of their effects, all else being equal.
+The central idea behind the philosophical study of probabilistic causation is that causes raise the probabilities of their effects, all else being equal.

 A deterministic interpretation of causation means that if A causes B, then A must always be followed by B. In this sense, smoking does not cause cancer because some smokers never develop cancer.

 On the other hand, a probabilistic interpretation simply means that causes raise the probability of their effects.
 In this sense, changes in meteorological readings associated with a storm do cause that storm, since they raise its probability.
 (However, simply looking at a barometer does not change the probability of the storm, for a more detailed analysis, see:).